iMarioSL/aws-mlops/README.md

 # Deploying a Machine Learning Model Using AWS Lambda
 This repo trains a Machine Learning model and deploys it on AWS.
-Te end result is a fully serverless prediction service that users or applications can connect to.
+The end result is a fully serverless prediction service that users or applications can connect to.